imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/threat-models.md

 Figure out what you are most afraid of, and then design your wallet setup to ward off those fears.

 As we increase the difficulty level, we are able to handle more and more of these threats.
 For example, the Gnosis Multi-Sig Wallet protects against the possibility of you losing one of your private keys by having a policy of "key redundancy".
-If you have a valid key, you are allowed to withdraw a certain amount of funds from the wallet (based on a pre-specified "daily withdrawal" limit).
+If you have a valid key, you are allowed to withdraw a certain amount of funds from the wallet every day (based on a pre-specified "daily withdrawal" limit).

 However, the higher difficulty levels are still vulnerable to threats of their own, such as forgetting instructions.